1. Why use this guide?

 2. Essential information

-The collections of records outlined in this research guide are held in various locations.
+The collections of records outlined in this research guide are held at the locations stated.

 4. Artists' Papers Register